DataBiosphere/data-browser/explorer/files/ncpi-catalog/ncpi-update-README.md

 ### Manual data retrieval

-The KFDRC (Kid's First) and AnVIL datasets can not be queried automatically, making additional steps necessary before their corresponding scripts can be run.
+The KFDRC (Kid's First) and AnVIL datasets cannot be queried automatically, making additional steps necessary before their corresponding scripts can be run.

 #### KFDRC